joomcode/e2ed/README.md

 Each function can thus access the results of the previous function.

 `enableCsp: boolean`: enables Content-Security-Policy checks in browser.
+This parameter can be overridden in the test-specific options.

 `enableHeadlessMode: boolean`: enables headless mode (if browser supports such mode).